IBM/knative101-eventing/step1/README.md

-# Link a service to an Event importer
+# Use `Importer` to link an event consumer to an event producer

-Event sources in Knative are defined by Kubernetes Custom Resources.
+Event importers in Knative are defined by Kubernetes Custom Resources.
 There are a list of predefined event sources in Knative.
 Creating an event source importer and using `SINK` to link to a Knative service is the simpliest way to consume an event.
 Here we use `Cronjob` as a sample.

 ![](../images/knative-simplemode.png)